Alterations of Aragon: Entry of the royal army into Aragon

 The justice named as captains of his force the supporters of Pérez, the same ones that had mutinied before against the dispositions of the justice concerning Pérez.
 The royal army entered Aragon on November 7 and 8, and had twelve thousand infantry, two thousand cavalry and twenty-five pieces of artillery.
 The force at the disposal of the Justice, who left Zaragoza on November 8, was barely two thousand men, much inferior in number, experience and equipment to the royal force.
 The royal army advanced without any opposition and received the support and help of the local lords.
 Alonso de Vargas was careful to maintain the discipline of his army and avoid outrages, in accordance with the instructions he had received from the king.
 The Justice had ordered the destruction of the bridge of Alagón over the Jalón, to hinder the advance of the royal forces, but his orders were ignored and the royal army found the bridge undefended and intact.
 The justice and his forces were in Utebo and when the justice learned that the royal troops were already heading unimpeded to Zaragoza, knowing that his force was much inferior and also very undisciplined, he decided to abandon his troops and flee to Épila, where the Duke of Villahermosa and the Count of Aranda were.
 Upon hearing the news in the camp of Utebo, the troops were dispersed in all directions, fleeing Antonio Perez and his main supporters to Bearn (France).
 Alonso de Vargas, the viceroy and governor of Aragon and the royal army entered Zaragoza unopposed on November 12, 1591.

 Repression

 The followers of Pérez tried to pass back to Aragon with the support of Henry de Navarra, but they were repulsed and some of their leaders, including Heredia, captured and executed.
 Juan V de Lanuza returned to Zaragoza, where he was captured and beheaded overnight by personal order of Philip II in the market square without trial, the same fate that befell many of those who led the revolt.
-Villahermosa and the Count of Aranda were captured in Épila and sent to Castile, where they died mysteriously in prison.
+Fernando de Gurrea y Aragón, Duke of Villahermosa and the Count of Aranda were captured in Épila and sent to Castile, where they died mysteriously in prison.
 Pérez escaped to France and later to England, places where he stimulated the black legend against the monarch and died in 1611.